1a13/heap_allocator/README.md

 The function validate_heap is used to verify constraints of the heap allocator are met when the test_harness is run, and validate_heap provides a visual output for debugging.

-A key assumption of this program is that the user has not overwritten any memory in the heap (as this would overwrite key information in the headers).
+A key assumption of this program is that the user has not overwritten any memory in the heap as this would overwrite key information in the headers.